-Our Physiotherapist design exercise rehabilitation programs specifically tailored to the type of surgery, the diagnosis and treatment of your injuries, musculoskeletal dysfunctions and management of your injuries long term.
+Our Physiotherapist designs exercise rehabilitation programs specifically tailored to the type of surgery, the diagnosis and treatment of your injuries, musculoskeletal dysfunctions and management of your injuries long term.

 What is involved in a rehab session?

-Our Therapist focus heavily on biomechanical analysis, specific muscle activation, balance and proprioceptive neuromuscular facilitation, postural correction, and core stability training to assist in the restoration of the physical function, faulty muscle recruitment and movement patterns and performance of the body.
+Our Therapist focuses heavily on biomechanical analysis, specific muscle activation, balance and proprioceptive neuromuscular facilitation, postural correction, and core stability training to assist in the restoration of the physical function, faulty muscle recruitment and movement patterns and performance of the body.
 They also work on sport specific drills and advanced exercises and strength conditioning for the athlete.
 Injury and post-operative rehabilitation programs also allow a transition between acute injury and surgery and the return to normal exercise and onward to self-management, giving you a comprehensive treatment service.
 Rehabilitation sessions may either be weekly face-to-face sessions, and/or via a program design where the client is provided with program updates every 4-6 weeks, and subsequently visits the gym for exercise instruction and technique correction.
-Injury Rehabilitation is carried out concurrently with Physiotherapy sessions usually 30min to 45mins.
+Injury Rehabilitation is carried out concurrently with Physiotherapy sessions which run usually from 30 to 45 minutes.